WolfAlexander/TheRecruitmentSystem/docs/architecture_dok.md

 - Reliability

 ###### Scaling
-Independent services package in a Docker container are easy to scale.
+Independent services that are packaged in a Docker container are easy to scale.
 Just start a new container.

 ###### Availability
 Since we have independent services that can be horizontally scaled something has to handle which request should go to proper instance.